cymetrics/blog/en/posts/rayH/embeddings_rag.md

 ![](/img/posts/rayH/embeddings_rag/embedding_vector.png)

-In life, sometimes, we need to clarify the similarity between objects, for example: Are apples and bananas similar?
+In life, sometimes, we need to clarify the similarity between objects, for example, "Are apples and bananas similar?"
 Generally, this kind of question can be answered in less than a second.
-But when the question becomes, please compare the similarity of these two paragraphs of text?
-If both paragraphs are unseen, the likely answer will be, "Let me take a quick look before I can distinguish," and an answer might be available five minutes later.
+But when the question becomes more complex, like “Could you compare the similarity of these two paragraphs?”
+If both paragraphs are unseen, the answer will likely be, "Let me take a quick look before I can distinguish," and an answer might be available five minutes later.

 But what if the condition becomes "Regardless of the amount of text, the similarity of this text needs to be informed within one second?"

 ![](/img/posts/rayH/embeddings_rag/question.png)

 Vectors can easily accomplish comparisons of similarity.
-Whether a vector is similar depends on the direction and magnitude of the vector.
+The similarity of two vectors depends on both their direction and magnitude.
 Therefore, one can easily discern the degree of similarity between vectors based on their direction.
 For instance, as shown in the following diagram, most people can tell within a second that vector A and vector B are not the same.

 ![](/img/posts/rayH/embeddings_rag/vectorr.png)